Styles of Washing Machine

-Washing machines are traditionally white boxes, but that doesn’t mean they have to be boring.
+Washing machines are traditionally white, but that doesn’t mean they have to all look the same.
 Modern designs feature large porthole doors, contrasting surrounds and high-tech control panels.
-You’ll even find designs in unusual colours like silver and black.
+You’ll even find designs in alternative colours like silver and black.

 What style is right for you?
-Is it worth spending more on a model for its looks?
-This section of our washing machine buyers guide will help you find the answers.
+Is it worth spending more on a model for the appearance?
+This section of our washing machine buyers guide will help you decide.

-It’s true to say that many washing machines are white.
+It’s well known that the majority of washing machines are white.
 It’s a colour that fits in with any décor and looks clean and fresh.
-But there are also other options these days.
+But there are also other options available.

-Shades of silver and grey are popular, and give a sophisticated, high-tech feel.
-Graphite is one colour to look for as it’s a term often used by manufacturers.
+Shades of silver and grey are popular and give a sophisticated, high-tech finish.
+Graphite is another colour to look for, as it’s a term often used by manufacturers.

-A huge range of other colours are available, although for some more unusual options you may have to go with a less well known or more expensive brand.
+A range of other colours are also available, although for some more unusual options you may have to pick a lesser known or more expensive brand.
 Black, red and cream can sometimes be found as an alternative colour.

-A huge range of other colours are available, although for some more unusual options you may have to go with a less well known or more expensive brand.
+A range of other colours are available, although for some more unusual options you may have to pick a lesser known or more expensive brand.

-Many of the washing machines on offer these days look fantastic.
-As a general rule, the most attractive machines are more expensive, but it isn’t always the case.
+Many of the washing machines on sale today look fantastic.
+As a general rule, the most attractive machines are typically more expensive, but it isn’t always the case.

-Large porthole doors are a great design feature that allow you to get your washing in and out more easily, but they also look stunning.
+Large porthole doors are a great design feature that allows you to get your washing in and out more easily, and they also look stunning.
 Some models use dark or blue glass to create a dramatic effect too.
 Several brands also feature lights in the interior of the machine which gives you better visibility when loading and unloading.

-Selected models also have contrasting door trims in black or chrome, shiny displays or exceptionally well designed control panels.
+Selected models even have contrasting door trims in black or chrome, shiny displays, or exceptionally well-designed control panels.

-Whether the colour and style of your washing machine is worth worrying about is largely down to where you plan to put it.
+Whether the colour and style of your washing machine is worth considering is mainly affected by where you plan to put it.

-You might decide that the look of your kitchen is so perfect, you don’t want to see your washing machine at all.
+You might decide that you like the look of your kitchen so much that you don’t want to see your washing machine at all.

-In that case, you could go with a built-in or integrated model.
+In that case, you should pick a built-in or integrated model.
 These are installed within your kitchen units and hidden behind a cupboard door.

 If you don’t want to see your washing machine, buy an integrated version to hide it from view.